Lordparam/team_kshitiz_round2/README.md

 CampusNavPro was made when some people got together for a college competition to create something.
 During a hackathon we have to work both fast and in an effective way as we have very limited time during a hackathon because in a hackathon, we have to work in a project in just 24-48 hours from understanding the problem to implementing it fully.
 CampusNavPro is a project that these people worked on during this time.

 * **Round 1:** Problem identification, ideation, and solution design
-* **Round 2:** for this one we have used OSMdroid(Open Street Map) and downloaded .json file for the map location and points, for specific buildings.
-* **Round 3:** We had major focus on the UI refinement, performance optimization, testing, and bug fixing, so our customers can find themselves less confusing.
+* **Round 2:** for this one we have trained model for building identification inside of the campus live, with your camera, and also it can find path from current location to wherever user wants to go, along with there is a text to audio model, that continously tells how much distance is left, so this can be good for visually impaired students as well.

 The team did a great job.
 They made a working prototype in an amount of time.
 This prototype uses Artificial Intelligence, navigation and mapping.
 The Artificial Intelligence and mapping and navigation all work together well.